UCDavisLibrary/dams-example-repository/README.md

 Throughout these examples, we will also show direct access to the underlying LDP as well.
-The default base for access to the LDP is /fcrepo/rest, so try accessing http://localhost:3000/fcrepo/rest .
+The default base for access to the LDP is /fcrepo/rest, so try accessing `http://localhost:3000/fcrepo/rest`.
 This should fail, since by default the public is not granted access to the data.
 Since we want to read and write data to this repository, let's next create a new user for the system.

-## Adding your first User
+## Adding Your First User

+### Basic-Auth

 Our container setup separates the authentication step from the Fedora and other services.
 The services rely on valid JWT tokens being sent along with requests to the system.
 The Authentication services are what creates these tokens.
-In production, you will most certainly want to use a centralized authentication mechanism, see **Using CAS Authentication** in the **Advanced Configuration** section to see an example of this type of setup.
+In production, you will most certainly want to use a centralized authentication mechanism, see [CAS Authentication](#CAS-Authentication) in the [Advanced Configuration](#Advanced-Configuration) section to see an example of this type of setup.
 However, for testing, we have included a Basic Authentication service that can be used without any external setup.
 You should really only use this service for testing.